hatzfeld/certbot-local-dns/README.md

 ## Long description

-*Note: Whenever example.com is mentioned in this README, you have to substitute it by your own domain.*
+*Note: Wherever example.com is mentioned in this README, you have to substitute it by your own domain.
+Wherever 999.888.777.666 is mentioned, it has to be substituted by a real IP.*

 ### Why this script?